1980 I moved to Norwich from London with HMSO (Her Majesty's Stationery

 My collection is far from exhaustive, but gives an idea of the variations in colour and type of local bottles.

 This website shows a selective cross-section of this collection, together with some basic information on the breweries.
-Also included are examples of ginger beer bottles and breweriana from the companies, a summary of bottle makers, and some beer bottles from other East Anglian breweries.
+Also included are examples of ginger beer bottles and breweriana from the companies and a summary of bottle makers.

 |© Barry Roberts|